 Download speeds of up to 50Mbps can be had, and upload speeds of up to 6Mbps are also available.
 This is often far, far better than a telephone line based service.

 One thing to note is that some satellite broadband packages are 'capped' by a monthly data allowance.
 This can range from 3GB to 50GB per month depending on the chosen tariff.
 If you choose a 'capped' service, everything you do (emails, web browsing, social media, movie downloads, phone calls if applicable) eats into it.
 With this in mind, you need to consider carefully what you plan to use the service for.
-However, please click here for the latest unlimited offer from BigBlu.
-These do away with the restrictions noted above.
+However, unlimited services do away with the restrictions noted above.

 Details of what services use what amount of data are freely available on the internet.
 However, as an example, 200 emails per month equates to around 0.8GB of data depending on attachments, and downloading music (an album from iTunes for example) can use between 0.25GB and 0.4GB of data for a 10 track album.
 Downloading a standard definition move could use something close to 1.5GB of data.

 However, even if you reach your monthly data cap you will never be cut-off.
 The service will just run slowly.
 However, certain tariffs allow you to reset your data counter to 'zero' within the current billing period (this possibility is limited to once per billing period).
-Of course, this is not an issue with unlimited services like these.
+Of course, this is not an issue with an unlimited service.

 Satellite broadband can also provide a telephone service.
 This means that your 'home' phone routes through your satellite modem to make and receive calls, rather than use a traditional line supplied by Orange.